Terms & Conditions

 4.9 SECURITY OF PAYMENT DETAILS

-Merchant guarantees not to copy, capture or intercept Payment Details such as credit card numbers, CVM Codes, 'PIN' codes that are entered on the Hosted Payment Page or on the POS Terminal.
+Merchant guarantees not to copy, capture or intercept Payment Details such as credit card numbers, CVM Codes, 'PIN' codes that are entered on the Hosted Payment Page or API.
 This rule is imposed by the Scheme Owners to protect Account Holders against misuse of their Payment Details (like credit card numbers) and is strictly enforced by the Scheme Owners, and a violation of this rule can lead to the application of high Fines by the Schemes Owners.
 If MMG has reason to believe that Merchant is copying, capturing or intercepting Payment Details, MMG has the right to suspend processing of Transactions and Settlement.
 Merchant shall fully indemnify and hold MMG harmless from any losses, claims (including applied Fines by the Scheme Owners), costs or damage MMG incurs as a result of Merchant's breach of this obligation.

 5. Customer Support